Palentine's Day: Discussion

+Activities

-There is a wide range of activities to celebrate Palentine's Day with one or more friends, including media marathons, hiking, or Karaoke.
+There is a wide range of activities to celebrate Palentine's Day with one or more friends, including media marathons, hiking, or karaoke.
 The main focus is on spending quality time with one's platonic loved ones and on letting "those around you know how much you appreciate them and that you are thankful they are in your life."
 In 2022, a comment in The Herald emphasised that our stories of platonic friendships are love stories and deserve to be celebrated, and that Palentine's Day is an opportunity to do so.